followthatfish/ruokarobo/README.md

 ruokarobo is built on top of Robot Framework 3 and the [Browser Library](https://robotframework-browser.org/).

 ## What it does
-* Provides a Robot Framework project with keywords, resources and examples for logging in to K-ruoka.fi and adding products to a shopping cart there.
+* Provides a Robot Framework project with keywords, resources and examples for automatically composing a shopping cart at K-ruoka.fi.
 * Allows you to keep a list of your preferred products as variables and use said variables to order the products you like to use.
 * Allows you to define your recipes, which consist of products.
 These can later be ordered with a single keyword.
 * Allows you to order varying amounts of products and multiplications of recipes.
 If you want to make a double dose of lasagne, it's easy to automate the order part.